 Why Study Psychology at UMass Lowell?

-We offer small classes in a wide variety of subjects.
-Our students work with and learn from a distinguished group of faculty who are leaders in their fields.
-Many are nationally recognized authors, editors of journals, investigators on groundbreaking research, presidents of national organizations and collaborators in the Lowell community.
+• Dedicated faculty.
+Work with and learn from a distinguished group of faculty who are leaders in their fields.
+Many are nationally recognized authors, editors of journals, investigators of groundbreaking research, presidents of national organizations and collaborators in the Lowell community.

 Meet Our Students